electrumsv/electrumsv/examples/applications/README.rst

 =================================

 These are a formalised way to run an extended version of ElectrumSV.
-They are intended to be useful in the case where you need access to (for instance) an extended set of RPC functionality that ElectrumSV has either not incorporated yet, or will not incorporate because it does not serve the general needs.
+They are intended to be useful in the case where you need access to (for instance) an extended set of REST API functionality that ElectrumSV has either not incorporated yet, or will not incorporate because it does not serve the general needs.